jomasego/specialist-work-recommendations/data/knowledge_base/04_freelancer_best_practices.md

 *   **Understand Expectations:** Before starting, make sure you and the client are aligned on the scope, deliverables, and deadlines.
 *   **Meet Deadlines:** Deliver work on time.
 If you anticipate a delay, inform the client as early as possible with a clear explanation.
 *   **Quality Work:** Always strive to deliver your best work.
 High-quality work leads to good feedback and repeat clients.
-*   **Use Shakers Tools:** Utilize platform features for time tracking (for hourly projects), file sharing, and communication.
+*   **Use Makers Tools:** Utilize platform features for time tracking (for hourly projects), file sharing, and communication.

 ## 4. After Project Completion